juhoinkinen/Annif-wiki/Getting-started.md

 # Test with an example document

-You can test by piping a UTF-encoded text file into Annif like this:
+You can test by piping a UTF-8-encoded text file into Annif like this:

     cat document.txt | annif analyze tfidf-en

 After a while you should get a tab-separated list of subjects.
-This is a very inefficient way of using Annif since the model has to be loaded each time, which takes tens of seconds, but good to test that everything works.
+This is a very inefficient way of using Annif since the model has to be loaded each time, which takes tens of seconds, but good for testing that everything works.

 # Evaluate with a directory full of files